pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 retention_df.head()
 ```

 First we'll look at a simple Kaplan Meier representation of the survival function estimated on our data.
 A survival function quantifies the probability that an event has not occurred before a given time i.e. the probability of employee attrition before a particular month.
+Naturally, different types of risk profile lead to different survival functions.
+Regression models, as is typical, help to parse the nature of that risk where the risk profile is complicated to articulate.

 ```{code-cell} ipython3
 from lifelines import KaplanMeierFitter